MirrorFly/MirrorFly-Flutter-plugin/README.md

 1. Sign up into [MirrorFly Console page](https://console.mirrorfly.com/register) for free MirrorFly account, If you already have a MirrorFly account, sign into your account
 2. Once you’re in!
 You get access to your MirrorFly account ‘Overview page’ where you can find a license key for further integration process
 3. Copy the license key from the ‘Application info’ section

+### Step 2: Install packages

+Installing the Mirrorfly Plugin is a simple process.
+Follow the steps mentioned below.

-4. Add the following to your root `build.gradle` file in your Android folder.
+- Add the following to your root `build.gradle` file in your Android folder.

 ```gradle
    allprojects {